Which Actor Truly Captures the Essence of James Bond?

 • Climax!
 (1954)

 Did you know there was an American James Bond?
-Believe it or not, American actor Barry Nelson was the first actor to portray Ian Fleming’s secret agent, James Bond.
+Believe it or not, American actor Barry Nelson was the first to portray Ian Fleming’s secret agent, James Bond.

 On Climax Mystery Theater, an American television anthology series not affiliated with Eon Productions and the Bond film franchise, Nelson played the 007 secret agent on the third episode, “Casino Royale.”
 Sean Connery’s James Bond didn’t hit the silver screen until eight years later.